 In 1997, at the age of seven, my life changed forever.
 My parents took a big leap and made the decision to relocate our family to the other side of the world and move from a small town in Sweden where they had built a life together and I had always known as “home”.
 The destination was Singapore – a country I had never heard of before, and all I knew was that it was a long way from Sweden.

-My parents were excited – and therefore us children, my siblings and I, were also excited.
+My parents were excited – and therefore us children, my siblings and I were also excited.
 My parents had been over to visit in the spring and picked out our new schools and found a place for us to live.
-The big news was that we would have a communal pool in the garden – something which for a seven year old who has been brought up in the cold northern country of Sweden was more important than anything else!
+The big news was that we would have a communal pool in the garden – something which for a seven-year-old who has been brought up in the cold northern country of Sweden was more important than anything else!

 Ebba left her childhood home in Sweden before starting the IB

-Arriving to a new country, we found ourselves as expats for the first time ever.
+Arriving in a new country, we found ourselves as ex-pats for the first time ever.
 I was in a class with children from countries from around the world, one of the main days to celebrate in school was International Day where everyone would come dressed in the colour of their home country’s flag or national dress and bring in food from one’s country to share.
 My friends were from Singapore, Norway, the US, Thailand, Ireland to name a few.

 The first time I came across the International Baccalaureate was when I was about ten years old and some of the older Swedes at my school, United World College of Southeast Asia were starting their first IBDP year.
 It was also around this time that I knew that this could be the route I would most likely pursue.
-I remember my mother telling me that it was a system of education which I would be able to do anywhere in the world, whether in Singapore or back home in Sweden, and having got a taste for living abroad and travelling the world, this sounded like the perfect route to go down, even in the mind of a ten year old.
+I remember my mother telling me that it was a system of education which I would be able to do anywhere in the world, whether in Singapore or back home in Sweden and having got a taste for living abroad and travelling the world, this sounded like the perfect route to go down, even in the mind of a ten-year-old.

 Interestingly enough, all of my future schools in one way or another had an IB connection.
 After four years in Singapore, our family packed our bags and travelled back across the world, this time relocating to Luxembourg.
-Here I also attended an IB school, but was yet too young to actually start it myself.
+Here I also attended an IB school but was yet too young to actually start it myself.
 All of the older, “cooler” kids who I looked up to were in their final two years and I remember clearly observing how many of them were applying to universities around the world, including the UK.

 A few years and countries later, I found myself for the first time as a student on a completely different curriculum.
 After completing my Pre-IB year at a small international school in Sweden I decided to go to the US for a year as an exchange student at an American High School in Kentucky.
-It was a great experience to try a different mix of subjects which I would not be able to take at home, such as drama, art and American History – I even signed up for pre-calculus.
+It was a great experience to try a different mix of subjects that I would not be able to take at home, such as drama, art and American History – I even signed up for pre-calculus.
 Despite the opportunity to finish school one year early, it was edged on my mind that I would go back home after a year, and complete the IB rather than having the junior year of my American High School experience count towards my final school grades.
 The question was just where I would go to school.
 And the beauty of the IB, as previously mentioned, is that it can be completed anywhere.
-My parents, having moved to Switzerland proposed me coming out there to do it but alternatively I could chose to remain in Sweden and do my two final years there, allowing me to choose Swedish as one of my main languages.
+My parents, having moved to Switzerland proposed me coming out there to do it but alternatively I could choose to remain in Sweden and do my two final years there, allowing me to choose Swedish as one of my main languages.
 I chose the latter option and got the chance to finish the IB, a truly international programme, whilst also take part in the Swedish graduation tradition, the famous “studenten“.